- Home

 - use fantasy and dress-up

-It’s common for teenagers to prefer spending more time with friends, but they may like to visit a favourite cafe, go for a walk, watch a movie or listen to music with you.
+Teenagers may enjoy spending time with friends, but one-on-one time with you is important.
+You may like to visit a favourite cafe, go for a walk, watch a movie or listen to music with them.

 More resources